Research Blog

 Low alkaline phosphatase levels are associated with hypothyroidism, malnutrition, vitamin C deficiency, pernicious anemia, celiac disease, milk-alkali syndrome, hypophosphatemia, and hypophosphatasia.
 Drugs that can decrease ALP include arsenicals, cyanides, fluorides, oxalates, and nitrofurantoin.
 Excess B vitamin intake may reduce ALP as well (Pagana 2021).

 Low ALP may also be seen with cardiac surgery, cardiopulmonary bypass, B12 deficiency, zinc and magnesium insufficiency (Ray 2017), malnutrition, postmenopausal estrogen therapy due to osteoporosis, severe anemia, aplastic anemia, chronic myelogenous leukemia, oral contraceptives (Sharma 2014), cretinism, achondroplasty (Lum 1995), and Wilson’s disease (Lowe 2021).
-Low alkaline phosphatase is also associated with vitamin C insufficiency (Langlois 2001, Mahmoodian 1996).
+Low alkaline phosphatase is also associated with vitamin C insufficiency (Langlois 2001, Mahmoodian 1996, Cannalire 2023), and protein malnutrition (Cannalire 2023).

-Higher levels of ALP can also be seen with menopause (Bhattarai 2014), inflammation, atherosclerosis, coronary artery calcification, and increasing cardiovascular and cerebrovascular risk (Lee 2015).
+Higher levels of ALP can also be seen with menopause (Bhattarai 2014), inflammation, atherosclerosis, coronary artery calcification, increased cardiovascular and cerebrovascular risk (Lee 2015), non-alcoholic/metabolic fatty liver disease, metabolic syndrome (Sohrabi 2023), low muscle mass, sarcopenia, and higher C-reactive protein levels (Lee 2021).

 Levels may increase up to four times the highest standard range with primary and metastatic liver tumors, cirrhosis, chronic and viral hepatitis, ischemic cholangiopathy, congestive heart failure, intra-abdominal infection, sepsis, Hodgkin’s, osteomyelitis (Lowe 2021), cerebral small vessel disease (Lee 2015), seminoma, untreated celiac disease, and vitamin D deficiency (Sharma 2014).